MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

     cout << "the 3 characters of sv_F from position 1.\n";

     // The fourth member function compares
-    // an operand string_view to a C-string int comp4a;
+    // an operand string_view to a C string int comp4a;
     string_view sv_G("ABC");
     const char* cs_A = "DEF";